emartineznunez/AutoMeKin/docs/other.md

 3 5 80
 1 4 80
 ```
 A similar test can be performed on the same molecule to get the TS for H<sub>2</sub>O elimination.
 The corresponding input file, `FA_biasH2O.dat`, is also available in directory path_to_program/examples.
-Additionally, a retro Diels-Alder reaction has also been tested: cyclohexene → ethylene+1,3-butadiene, using the input files `rdiels_bias.dat` and `rdiels.xyz` provided in the amk distribution.
+Additionally, a retro Diels-Alder reaction has also been tested: cyclohexene$\scriptstyle{\rightarrow}$ethylene+1,3-butadiene, using the input files `rdiels_bias.dat` and `rdiels.xyz` provided in the amk distribution.

 The above examples can be tested using the `amk.sh` script:
 ```